Welcome to the Avasthi Lab! We’re thrilled to have you! Please read through all of the below to get up to speed.

 - Data Meeting: These are meetings with the entire lab in which everyone brings their raw data for the group to view and analyze.
 Bring your laptop with raw data and all your analysis to this meeting.

-- Non-regular meetings: Come by Prachee’s office, send a Slack message, or set up a meeting at any time if you need to talk for any reason.
+- Non-regular meetings: Send a Slack message, or set up a virtual meeting at any time if you need to talk for any reason.

 Please be considerate of your fellow lab mates.
 Some ways to do this are: